 Having a developer in your office gives you an opportunity to manage each and every task.
 If you apply an Agile methodology, it’s even easier to manage a developer’s workflow with daily meetings, demos, and retrospectives.

+In this case, you don't have to worry about hourly rate and budget overrun.
 But employing an in-house developer can also have some drawbacks that might persuade you to choose another method of cooperation with a Ruby on Rails specialist.

 1. It can be difficult to find an experienced candidate in your area

 Your location is important when you’re hiring an RoR developer.
 It can be especially hard to find a local RoR developer if you live in a place with few or no universities or development companies where people can acquire knowledge and gain development experience.

 2. It can be difficult to attract someone for a small project